 - 1.1.
 The student will be declared eligible for the award of the B. Tech. degree if he fulfils the following academic regulations: - 1.2.
-Pursued a course of study for not less than prescribed course work duration and not more than double the prescribed course work duration. - 1.3.
-Registered for 160 credits and secured 160 and 16
+Pursued a course of study for not less than prescribed course work duration and not more than double the prescribed course work duration. - 3 Registered for 160 credits and secured 160 credits with compulsory subjects as listed in